Casablanca1942/OrderRecordAPI/README.md

 1. The future React Frontend will interact with:
   > orderrecordapi20240612.azurewebsites.net/OrderRecord
 2. GitHub Actions is configured for CI/CD.
-3. I added the connection string as the environment variable in Azure App Service.
+3. I added the connection string to Azure SQL as the environment variable in Azure App Service.